feranco/feranco.github.io/_drafts/recursion-application-combinations.md

 # Generate combinations

-The same idea used to count all possible combinations of a given set can be applied to generate all the possible combinations of the set.
+The same idea used to count all possible combinations of a given set can be applied to generate all the possible combinations of the set (i.e. its power set).
 Regardless of the data structure used to represent the set (e.g. array, list, etc...), the algorithm can be sketched as follow:

 * go through all the elements of the set;
 * for each element try both to select it, including it in the current combination, and not select it, excluding it from the current combination;